tshingel/DataScienceProject/CodeBook.md

 ### High-Frequency Pairs

-Command line input "Pairs Histogram" generates histogram of high-frequency Like pairs.
+Command line input "Pairs Histogram" generates a histogram of high-frequency Like pairs.
 The produced graph has Like pairs on the x-axis and frequency count on the y-axis.

 ## Recommender Systems
 ### Recommending Likes Based on the Given Set of Likes